graphprotocol/graph-node/docs/environment-variables.md

   subgraph if the limit is reached, but will simply restart the syncing step, so it can be low.
 This limit guards against scenarios such as requesting a block hash that has been reorged.
 Defaults to 10.
-- `GRAPH_BLOCK_CACHE_CLEANUP_FREQ`: Number of seconds between attempts to remove unneeded blocks from the block cache in the database.
-When this is 0 (the default), blocks will never be removed from the block cache.
-This setting is most useful during development to reduce the size of the database.
-In production environments, it will most likely lead to downloading the same blocks multiple times and therefore slow the system down.
+- `GRAPH_ETHEREUM_CLEANUP_BLOCKS` : Set to `true` to clean up unneeded blocks from the cache in the database.
+When this is `false` or unset (the default), blocks will never be removed from the block cache.
+This setting should only be used during development to reduce the size of the database.
+In production environments, it will cause multiple downloads of the same blocks and therefore slow the system down.
 ## Running mapping handlers

 - `GRAPH_MAPPING_HANDLER_TIMEOUT`: amount of time a mapping handler is allowed to